JP12025/credit/README.md

 # How to Test

-- Test your script with command `./check credit.py`
+Test your script with command:
+- `./check -p credit.py` if you write Python code
+- `./check -j credit.jl` if you write Julia code

 Here are a few other valid card numbers:
 - `4301050403060 VISA`